Index 2024

 61.68

-Jordan is known for its political stability, which distinguishes it from its neighbouring countries.
-But media professionals censor themselves and respect the implicit red lines around certain subjects.
+Jordan is known for its political stability in contrast to neighbouring countries.
+Nevertheless, the kingdom continues to restrict press freedom.
+Media professionals censor themselves and respect the implicit red lines around certain subjects.

 Media landscape

-Jordan’s media are not very independent and many television channels such as Al-Mamlaka are semi-governmental.
-Privately owned Roya TV is nonetheless a major broadcaster.
-Jordan also has state, private and community radio stations, as well as independent media platforms such as 7iber and Aramam.
+Jordan’s media are not very independent.
+There are many public TV channels such as Al-Mamlaka, and the privately owned Roya TV has many viewers.
+There are also several state-owned, privately owned and community radio stations, as well as independent news sites such as 7iber and Aramram.

 Political context

-The authorities control certain media outlets by appointing their editors (including those of Jordan TV, the Petra News Agency and the Al-Dustour and Al-Rai newspapers) and by controlling their finances.
-Some media are controlled by the armed forces or by city authorities, and this gives them certain privileges such as the ability to cover a particular part of the country with greater facility.
+The authorities control the media by appointing their editors (including those of Jordan TV, the Petra News Agency, and the Al-Dustour and Al-Rai newspapers) and by controlling their finances.
+Some media are controlled by the military or the municipality, which gives them certain privileges such as the ability to cover a particular part of the country.
+Prosecutors often prevent the media from covering subjects of a public interest nature, such as corruption and criminal activity.

 Legal framework

-Ever since the media law’s revision in 2012, the authorities have stepped up their control, especially over the internet, where hundreds of sites have been blocked.
-Under the 2015 cybercrime law, certain website and social media posts are punishable by prison terms.
-Journalists are often prosecuted and even convicted under an extremely vaguely worded terrorism law.
+Since the media law’s revision in 2012, the authorities have stepped up their control, especially over the Internet, where hundreds of sites have been blocked.
+In August 2023, the king approved a bill on cybercrime that allows stricter control over online media.
+It encourages self-censorship by criminalising any use of the Internet to disseminate “fake news” or to commit acts of “defamation” or attacks on “reputation” and “national unity”.
+Journalists are often prosecuted and even convicted under an extremely vaguely worded anti-terrorism law.

 Economic context

-The authorities can prosecute journalists and force them to pay heavy fines, while the Broadcasting Commission charges broadcast media outlets exorbitant amounts for their licences.
-Privately owned media outlets, especially those not controlled by the authorities, struggle to survive due to a lack of financial resources.
+The authorities can prosecute journalists and force them to pay heavy fines, while the Broadcasting Commission imposes exorbitant fees for their licences.
+Due to lack of financial resources, privately owned media outlets, especially those not controlled by the authorities, struggle to survive.
 Some choose not to criticise private sector companies and public figures in order to obtain funding.

 Sociocultural context